 Before you run a Google Search campaign, you need to do some groundwork and develop a plan for your ad group.

 Running a Google Search campaign can cost a lot of money and, if you don’t plan ahead, you’ll end up running ads that don’t generate an R.O.I. – while losing a lot of money in the process.

-On top of that, if you fail to plan ahead, your conversion rate will be a lot lower than the average of 2.7% for typical Adwords campaigns.
+On top of that, if you fail to plan ahead, your conversion rate will be a lot lower than the average click-through rate of 3.17 percent.

 So, what do you need to think about, when developing a Google Search Campaign plan?